 - There are many different potential causes of PTSD.
 These causes include but are not limited to car accidents, illness or injury, sexual assault, natural disasters, domestic violence, witnessing violence, and more.

-- According to the National Institute on Mental Health or NIMH, 36.6% of those living with post-traumatic stress disorder experience serious impairment, where 30.2% experienced moderate impairment, and 33.1% experienced mild impairment.
+- According to the National Institute on Mental Health NIMH, 36.6% of those living with post-traumatic stress disorder experience serious impairment, while 30.2% experience moderate impairment, and 33.1% experience mild impairment.
 This statistic is derived from the prevalence of the impact of PTSD over a year, so the current numbers may differ.